The Pilgrim Poem by Anonymous Std. 8 English Balbharati

-The Pilgrim Poem by Anonymous has been Adapted from the original poem – The Bridge Builder BY WILL ALLEN DROMGOOLE
+The Pilgrim Poem by Anonymous is an adaptation of the original poem – The Bridge Builder BY WILL ALLEN DROMGOOLE

 The Pilgrim Poem by Anonymous Summary